kaosbeat/stardraw/data_intersect/README.md

 - start program with interesting output
 - log in remotely from PC that will be copy display
 - screen -x tot attach to other screen.

+### start faar.py in stardraw environment.
+- if screenit is True you will see a output to the console
+- for developing midi can be used as a debug, see debug.pd [pure data]